-(b) No person may be a candidate at a single election for more than one city office.
+(b) A person may not be a candidate at a single election for more than one city office.

-(c) Neither the mayor, nor a councilor may be employed by the city.

-(d) The council is the final judge of the election and qualifications of its members.
+- (c) The mayor and councilors may not be employed by the city. - (d) The mayor and councilors may not hold another state or local government elected office. - (e) The council is the final judge of the election and qualifications of its members.